-(3) The Load Resource Reserve Discount Factors (RDFs) for Controllable Load Resources (LRDF_1 and LRDF_2) shall be subject to review and approval by TAC.
+(2) The Load Resource Reserve Discount Factors (RDFs) for Controllable Load Resources (LRDF_1 and LRDF_2) shall be subject to review and approval by TAC.

-(4) The RDFs used in the PRC calculation shall be posted to the MIS Public Area no later than three Business Days after approval.
+(3) The RDFs used in the PRC calculation shall be posted to the MIS Public Area no later than three Business Days after approval.

+(4) ERCOT shall display on the ERCOT website and update every ten seconds a rolling view of the ERCOT-wide PRC, as defined in paragraph (1)(n) above, for the current Operating Day.